Katsuvest/Data-Scientist/README.md

-# DataCamp Certificates - Data Scientist
+# DataCamp Certificatation - Data Scientist

 This repository contains qualifications and coursework related to data science from DataCamp.